Downtime. Bugs. Angry users.

-Once all the issues that may have come up are addressed, it’s time to subject the build to real-world scenario testing.
+Once you have a working version of your product, it’s time to subject the build to real-world scenario testing.

-This could take several iterations.
 As the team builds out the product, it is sent (usually automatically) to a testing environment for user acceptance, or stage three in the release management process.
 This allows the team to identify any bugs or issues that may arise in a real-world environment.

-As issues are identified, the build is sent back for development at stage two.
+As users identify issues, the team sends the build back for development at stage two.
 In other words, within the iterative release management process, the work may flow from stage two to stage three and back again until the release is approved.

 3. User acceptance testing

 User acceptance testing (UAT), is the point when the end users get to actually use the product and give feedback.
 This is often done as a free beta trial online or shared with a larger group of employees within the company.